 If you arrive at Berlin Tegel Airport please take the bus “TXL” to the train station Berlin Hauptbahnhof.
 There is a bus approximately every 20 minutes.
-From Berlin Schönefeld Airport you can take a train or a S-Bahn to the train station Berlin Ostbahnhof.
-From the train station Berlin Hauptbahnhof or from Berlin Ostbahnhof, please take the train “RE1” in the direction Frankfurt (Oder).
+From Berlin Schönefeld Airport you can take a train or a S-Bahn to the train station Berlin Ostbahnhof or Ostkreuz.
+From the train station Berlin Hauptbahnhof or from Berlin Ostbahnhof or Ostkreuz, please take the train “RE1” in the direction Frankfurt (Oder).
 There is a train approximately every 30 minutes and it takes about an hour to arrive in Frankfurt (Oder).
 Attention: Please do not get off at the station called Frankfurt (Oder) Rosengarten but the next stop which is Frankfurt (Oder).
 All the necessary tickets can be purchased from vending machines at the airports and train stations.

 Your checked luggage can sometimes get lost.
 Usually it will be delivered within one or two days after arrival.
 Necessary documents, important things you might need (e.g. glasses, medicine) and some clothes for changing should therefore be packed in your carry-on bag.